 The downsides are inherent to the format: 6 gummies daily, 3g of added sugar per serving, and lower nutrient concentration than capsules or tablets.
 If you’re monitoring glucose or actively avoiding sugar, this isn’t the right fit.

 Quick verdict: Best gummy for women 40+.
-Omega-3 and CoQ10 included, bioavailable nutrient forms, iron-free at $30/month.
+Omega-3 and CoQ10 included, bioavailable nutrient forms, iron-free, typically around $25–$35/month.
 The 6-gummy daily dose and added sugar are the main trade-offs.

 One A Day Women’s Petites